wms/workflow/README.md

 # workflow

-A Clojure library that offers a provides model (mostly) based on Petri Nets.
+A Clojure library that provides a workflow model (mostly) based on Petri Nets.

 Storage is handled via neo4j, and uses the neocons library for access to neo4j's REST API.